Low-FODMAP Slow-Cooker Chicken Enchilada Quinoa Casserole; Gluten-free

 - As long as you use CANNED black beans, and you drain them, a serving of 40 g is low-FODMAP, Higher amounts will have higher levels of GOS

-- 38 g is one low-FODMAP serving due to sorbitol levels
+- 38 g is one low-FODMAP serving for fresh corn due to sorbitol levels

 - 1 can (14.5 ounce) organic fire roasted tomatoes